Extended uncertainty principle and Van der Waals black holes: Introduction

 On the other hand, one of the most exciting topics in present times is the thermodynamics of gravitational objects which includes the possibility of associating concepts like temperature, pressure, volume, and entropy with them.
 In the classical approach of general relativity, a black hole cannot emit radiation.
 However, in 1975 through a semi-classical perspective, Hawking demonstrated that a black hole could indeed emit radiation \cite{1}.
 In the following year, he examined the radiation through the Wick Rotation method and proposed that if the quantum effects are taken into account, then black holes can certainly radiate \cite{2,3}.
 This discovery, later called Hawking radiation, lead to significant progress in the field and convince scientists to discuss the thermal quantities of black holes via a measurable thermodynamic temperature.
 Other than Hawking's approach, several other methods have been proposed in the literature to predict the temperature of a black hole \cite{can1, can2, can3, can4}.
 One of them, which will be used in this manuscript, is based on the surface gravity of the black hole and it employs the zero and first laws of black hole thermodynamics.
 It is worth noting that the black hole's entropy functions are assumed to be linearly proportional to their event horizon areas in Planck units, and according to the second law of black hole thermodynamics, their surface areas, thus entropies, do not lessen \cite{4,5}.

 The thermodynamic properties of asymptotically AdS black holes have prompted authors to study the AdS/CFT correspondence.
 In \cite{6}, Hawking and Page discussed a first-order phase transition between the thermal AdS space and Schwarzschild AdS black hole.
 In an interesting study \cite{7}, the authors showed that when they generalized the Schwarzschild AdS black hole to the case of a charged or rotating black hole, they obtained the same behavior as the Van der Waals (VdW) fluid.
 Moreover, they claimed that the analogy is further strengthened if one considers the extended phase space instead with a negative cosmological constant which corresponds to the thermodynamic pressure \cite{8}.
 Inspired by this qualitative analogy, Rajagopal et al. presented a black hole metric whose thermodynamics mimic the VdW fluid \cite {9}.
 In the same year, Delsate and Mann extended the metric form to $d$ dimensions by assuming a particular stress tensor form \cite{10}.
 They concluded that the latter metric could be considered a near-horizon one.
 In 2016, Parthapratim discussed enthalpy, geometric volume and quantum corrected-entropy functions of the VdW black hole \cite{Parthapratim}.
-Later, Hu et al. handled the same system with Quevedo's geometrothermodynamic method \cite{Huchen}.
-For further details, we refer to the review article \cite{mangal}.
+Later, Hu et al. handled the same system with Quevedo's geometrothermodynamic method \cite{Huchen}. { In a very recent work, Luciano and Sheykhi presented an interesting discussion between black hole geometrothermodynamics and critical phenomena within the Tsallis entropy-based perspective \cite{Luciano}. } For further details, we refer to the review article \cite{mangal}.
 Other gasses' thermal quantities were also shown to be correlated with black hole thermodynamics.
 For example, in ref. \cite{11}, Setare and Adami introduced a Polytropic black hole, whose spacetime is asymptotically AdS, with the same thermal properties of a Polytropic gas.
 Debnath derived a novel black hole metric whose thermodynamics matches with a special case of the Chaplygin gas model in \cite{12}.